saltstack/salt/doc/topics/cloud/vagrant.rst

 - your Salt master's Salt id is "bevymaster"
 - it will also be your salt-cloud controller
-- it is at hardware address 10.124.29.190
+- it is at hardware address 10.124.30.7
-- it has an administrative user named "vagrant"
+- it has an administrative user named "pi"
-- the password for user "vagrant" is "vagrant"
+- the password for user "pi" is "raspberry"
-- it is running a recent Debian family OS (like Ubuntu server)
+- it is running a recent Debian family Linux
 - your workstation is a Salt minion of bevymaster
 - your workstation's minion id is "my_laptop"
+- VirtualBox has been installed on "my_laptop" (apt install is okay)
+- Vagrant was installed from vagrantup.com. (not the 16.04 Ubuntu apt)
+- "my_laptop" has done "vagrant plugin install vagrant-vbguest"
-- the VM you want to start is on "my_laptop" at "/projects/bevy_master/Vagrantfile"
+- the VM you want to start is on "my_laptop" at "/home/my_username/Vagrantfile"
-- a user named "my_username" owns the Vagrant box files

 .. code-block:: ruby

     # -*- mode: ruby -*-
-    # file /projects/bevy_master/Vagrantfile on host computer "my_laptop"
+    # file /home/my_username/Vagrantfile on host computer "my_laptop"
     BEVY = "bevy1"
     DOMAIN = BEVY + ".test"  # .test is an ICANN reserved non-public TLD